prk-2023/rust_tutorials/00_rust_tools_ecosystem/10-options-result.md

 The `Option` enum is used to represent a value that may or may not be present.
 It has two variants:

 * `Some(value)`: represents a value that is present.
+    Some(T) is a variant of the Option enum, which is used to represent a value that may or may not be present.
+    Some(T): represents the presence of a value of type T.

 * `None`: represents the absence of a value.

 pub enum Option<T> {